 Emergency Care providers face significant challenges in delivering high quality and timely patient care on an ever-present background of increasing patient numbers and finite hospital resources.
-Any mismatch between patient demand and the hospital’s capacity can compromise the safe delivery of patient care.
+Any mismatch between patient demand and the hospital’s capacity can compromise the safe delivery of care to the patient.

-In the first year for the Emergency Care Improvement Group, the Health Roundtable will be working closely with members to co-design from the start to maximise the utility of this resource and minimise duplication with other forums.
+The Emergency Care Improvement Group will be working closely with members to co-design reporting and workshop format to maximise the utility of this resource and minimise duplication with other forums.